Course Content and Outcome Guide for AM 203

 - Special Fee:

-Course DescriptionFinal capstone course in which students work on approved customer vehicles and perform maintenance, repair and/or drivability work in a live shop setting.
-Third class in a three course sequence.
+Course DescriptionIncludes automotive service work in a live shop setting.
+Emphasizes advanced engine performance theory and practice.
+This is a capstone course and the third class in a three course sequence.
 This class may be repeated one time for credit.
+Prerequisites: CG 209.
 Audit available.

 Addendum to Course Description